HassanMalaabeh/NewsSite/README.md

 ## Acknowledgments

-* Specail thanks for Martin Mwendwa for the great course on UDEMY [The Complete PHP MySQL Professional Course with 5 Projects](https://www.udemy.com/the-complete-php-mysql-professional-course/)
+* Specail thanks for Jazeb Akram  for the great course on UDEMY [The Complete PHP MySQL Professional Course with 5 Projects](https://www.udemy.com/the-complete-php-mysql-professional-course/)